benjamin-t-brown/sadelica-new-world/cpp/README.md

 ## Using ucrt64 instead of mingw64

+UCRT links the executable under the Universal C Run Time instead of the old Microsoft one that mingw uses.
+It's not really that different; there are some compatibility concerns, but it's included here for some completeness since UCRT seems to be better for future concerns.

 ```
 pacman -S base-devel vim cmake git
 pacman -S ucrt64/mingw-w64-ucrt-x86_64-gcc ucrt64/mingw-w64-ucrt-x86_64-gdb
 pacman -S ucrt64/mingw-w64-ucrt-x86_64-SDL2  ucrt64/mingw-w64-ucrt-x86_64-SDL2_image ucrt64/mingw-w64-ucrt-x86_64-SDL2_mixer ucrt64/mingw-w64-ucrt-x86_64-SDL2_ttf
+pacman -S ucrt64/mingw-w64-ucrt-x86_64-lld
 ```

 enet